 My Nephew Emmett (Kevin Wilson, Jr.; USA)

 As usual, the animated nominees this year are mostly pretty good, and the live-action nominees are mostly pretty bad.
-Every live-action short in the category other than The Eleven O’Clock is a fairly stiff, self-important, “based on a true story” social issues drama, and they echo a lot of the incomprehensibly literal artistic decisions made by Hollywood social issues dramas.
-These two shorts – the first a real-time look at an armed gunman occupying a school, the second a docudrama about the murder of Emmett Till – are at least distinguished by excellent acting.
+Every live-action short in the category other than The Eleven O’Clock is a stiff, self-important, “based on a true story” social issues drama, and they echo a lot of the incomprehensibly literal artistic decisions made by Hollywood social issues dramas.
+These two shorts – the first a real-time look at a gunman occupying a school, the second a docudrama about the murder of Emmett Till – are at least distinguished by excellent acting.

 Watu Wote: All of Us (Katja Benrath; Germany/Kenya)